OHIO’S ART TOWN

 - Phone: 614-895-6216

-Admission to Kennedy Museum of Art at Ohio University in Athens is free.
+Admission to Kennedy Museum of Art at Ohio University in Athens is free (donations appreciated).

-- Location: (Map It) Ohio University at Lin Hall in Athens, Ohio
+- Location: (Map It) (Lin Hall at Ohio University) 100 Ridges Circle in Athens, Ohio

 Kennedy Museum of Art at Ohio University houses such noteworthy collections as the Edwin L. and Ruth E. Kennedy Southwest Native American Collection of jewelry and weavings, a renowned contemporary print collection, and an eclectic mix of smaller collections including paintings, sculpture, ceramics and African masks and artifacts.